 - Tara Technology Support

-Get help with your technology troubles with one-on-one basic technology support sessions at Tara Library from 9–9.30am each Tuesday and Thursday.
+Get help with your technology troubles with one-on-one basic technology support sessions at Tara Library from 9–9.30am each Tuesday and Wednesday.

 We tailor each session for your personal needs.
 For example, we can teach you how to use your iPad or tablet.
-You can also bring along your own device and we will teach you how achieve the outcomes you want.
+You can also bring along your own device and we will teach you how to achieve the outcomes you want.
 Alternatively, you can use our free WiFi to get started.
 The best part?
 It is completely FREE.